 My name is Matt, and I used to be in the same boat as you.
-About 5 years ago, I purchased a jet black Japanese sedan.
-It was utterly beautiful when brand new, especially as the sun gleams over the flawless and rich finish.
+About five years ago, I purchased a jet black Japanese sedan.
+It was utterly beautiful when brand new, especially as the sun gleamed over the flawless and rich finish.
 But I soon found out that in order to maintain the look, you need to spend a couple of hours each weekend prepping and dolling up the paint.
 Seriously.

 5 Great Waxes Designed for Black Vehicle Paint

 Here is quick summary of the best waxes for black cars that the guys and I at ScannerAnswers have tried so far.
 Click the link to jump to the wax review and pros and cons of each.

 Swirl marks are the enemy of dark paint… Scratches re nasty, but deep swirl marks are uglier.

 Swirl marks are the curse of black paint.
 Those nasty, ugly, and circular scratches are the reason why black paint needs to be waxed regularly.
 Swirl marks are caused by erroneous cleaning techniques, such as wiping the surface with a dry towel (please stop doing this!).
 The particles of dirt and sand on the paint will leave minuscule scratches that are more visible when the affected panel is directly exposed to the light of the sun.